rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ## Kivy Garden

 [Kivy Garden](https://github.com/kivy-garden/) is a library of components ('flowers').
 It is mostly not maintained.
 Anybody who has had a garden knows a garden needs a gardener, Kivy Garden doesn't have one.
-Kivy Garden is a useful resource, mostly best used as examples to copy and modify (fix) rather than components you can install and instantiate.
+Kivy Garden is a useful resource, it is mostly best used as examples to copy and modify (fix) rather than components you can install and instantiate.

 ## Android for Python